Collin County Lawyers for Expungement of a Deferred Adjudication

 The Texas Code of Criminal Procedure Articles 42A.101 to 42A.111 allows deferred adjudication of certain class C misdemeanor offenses.
 It is a type of probation that prevents the defendant from receiving a conviction and serving time in jail.
 Instead, the defendant can serve their sentence by meeting all conditions set by the court.

-Deferred adjudication is basically a type of plea deal.
+Deferred adjudication is a type of plea deal.
 The judge issues a deferred adjudication if you plead “guilty” or “no contest” to the charge you face.

 Instead of serving time in prison, your sentence is like probation.
 The court will dismiss your case if you meet all conditions it sets.
 That doesn’t mean automatic removal of the class C misdemeanor from your criminal record.
-However, you can petition the court for an expunction.
+However, you can petition the court for an expungement.

 Deferred adjudication cannot exceed two years for misdemeanor charges.
 Under some circumstances, the judge might order mental health treatment and a fine as part of the sentence.